Daryes/ansible-roles/roles/web-nginx/README.md

 raw_settings:
   - "auth_basic_user_file '/etc/nginx/conf.d/auth.htpasswd';"
 ```
+An advanced example for `raw_settings` usage is available at the end of the documentation for the standard vhost.

 | Parameter | Description | Type | Default value |
 | --------- | ----------- | ---- | ------------- |